The battery capacity of energy-storing quantum systems

 {1.
 The School of Information Science and Technology, Southwest Jiaotong University, Chengdu 610031, China; \\ 2.
-Department of Physics of Complex Systems, S. N. Bose National Center for Basic Sciences, Kolkata 700106, India; \\ 3.
-Scuola Normale Superiore, I-56127 Pisa, Italy; \\ 4.
-School of Mathematical Sciences, Capital Normal University, Beijing 100048, China; \\ 5.
-Max-Planck-Institute for Mathematics in the Sciences, 04103 Leipzig, Germany; \\ 6.
-Naturwissenschaftlich-Technische Fakult\"{a}t, Universit\"{a}t Siegen, Siegen 57068, Germany; \\ 7.
-CAS Center for Excellence in Quantum Information and Quantum Physics, Hefei, 230026, China. }
+School of Computer and Network Security, Chengdu University of Technology, Chengdu 610059, China; \\ 3.
+Department of Physics of Complex Systems, S. N. Bose National Center for Basic Sciences, Kolkata 700106, India; \\ 4.
+Scuola Normale Superiore, I-56127 Pisa, Italy; \\ 5.
+School of Mathematical Sciences, Capital Normal University, Beijing 100048, China; \\ 6.
+Max-Planck-Institute for Mathematics in the Sciences, 04103 Leipzig, Germany; \\ 7.
+Naturwissenschaftlich-Technische Fakult\"{a}t, Universit\"{a}t Siegen, Siegen 57068, Germany; \\ 8.
+CAS Center for Excellence in Quantum Information and Quantum Physics, Hefei, 230026, China; \\ 9.
+Shenzhen Institute for Quantum Science and Engineering, Southern University of Science and Technology, Shenzhen 518055, China }